Bad Debt and Bad Debt Expense: Overview & Calculation Method

 What Is Bad Debt?

-Bad debt represents the financial loss that a business incurs when customers fail to repay credit or outstanding balances.
-This can happen due to various reasons, such as negligence, financial crises, or bankruptcy.
+Managing bad debt is crucial for maintaining financial stability.
 Though it’s a natural risk associated with extending credit, it needs to be tracked regularly, as excessive bad debt can weaken a company’s financial standing.
-During tax time, businesses can write off bad debt credits, reflecting the uncollectible nature of these outstanding payments.
+When preparing their tax returns, businesses can write off bad debt credits, reflecting the uncollectible nature of these outstanding payments.

 Bad debts hold significant importance for the following three reasons: